 For that to happen, we must understand people’s currency and mold our offerings to match their needs.
 According to author Dr. Phil, “Currency is what matters to people.
 It’s the reward that motivates people to act in particular ways—to engage in certain behaviors and to avoid others.”

 He says that power begins with a crystal-clear view of reality and what each and every person in your life is driven by – in other words, what they deem valuable and worthy of their attention.
-The key is aligning our virtues to those without being attached to the outcome.
+The key is aligning your virtues to those without being attached to the outcome worrying when someone doesn’t see your value.

 Here are some ways that you can find the sweet spot of being grounded in your value while communicating it to others: